unlink2/argcc/README.md

-# ARGCC - A C++ header-only command line parser
+# ARGCC - A C++ header-only command line parser and configuration file parser

-This library is a very basic argument parser.
+This is a common shared library for command line argument and configuration file parsing.

-Why?

-I found myself writing argument parser over and over again.
-They always ended up looking about the same and working well enough.
-From now on for all my projects I will be using this unified helper library instead of coming up with a new implementation for every project.

 ## Build